 It is usually the women who harvest and process this fundamental ingredient of Moroccan cuisine.

 The Presidium was created in 2009 through the initiative of a group of young members of the Slow Food Valdarno Convivium with the support of Slow Food Tuscany.
 To date, producers have been united into a group and packaging and promotional material have been produced.
+Equipment has been bought.

 Long-term goals are to improve the management of water and reduce water waste, and continue to promote the cumin.
 This will be done through a producers training, technical assistance from agronomists, communication initiatives and promotion of the product locally and internationally.
 Producers are also involved in the Thousand Gardens in Africa project, helping to make a positive change, particularly in schools in Alnif.